How to Get Car Insurance After a Non-Renewal

 What to Expect When Shopping After a Non-Renewal

-The rate difference after a non-renewal depends almost entirely on the reason.
-Underwriting-based non-renewals -- where your insurer exits a state or changes eligibility criteria -- leave most drivers in the standard market at rates close to what they were paying before.
-Claims- or violation-based non-renewals are a different story: MoneyGeek data shows high-risk full coverage rates range from roughly $200 to $300-plus per month depending on the violation type, compared to standard-market full coverage averages under $150 per month.
+The rate difference after a non-renewal depends on why it happened.
+Underwriting-based non-renewals, where your insurer exited a state or changed eligibility criteria, leave most drivers in the standard market at rates close to what they paid before.
+Claims- or violation-based non-renewals are a different story.
+MoneyGeek data shows high-risk full coverage rates range from $159 to $267 per month at major insurers for drivers with a DUI, compared to $98 to $161 for a clean-record driver at the same coverage level.
+Rates climb higher with repeat violations or multiple claims on the same record.

-Most insurers can bind coverage the same day you pay your first premium or authorize the first month's payment.
-A binder document serves as immediate proof of insurance while your formal policy card is mailed.
+Most insurers can bind coverage the same day you pay your first premium.
+A binder document serves as proof of insurance while your formal policy card arrives by mail.
 When your new policy comes up for renewal, it's worth reviewing the car insurance renewal process to understand what factors insurers re-evaluate each term.

 Car Insurance After a Non-Renewal: FAQs